ronnyfriedland/Knowledgebase-2.0/README.md

 Checkout the git repository and use Apache Maven > 3.x or Gradle > 2.9 to build from source.

+When building from source there is the possibility to create a Docker container running the Knowledgebase 2.0 application.
+You can easily create it using Maven goal ``mvn clean package -Pdocker`` and start the container typing ``docker run -itd knowledgebase``

 ## Startup

 On Windows systems there is an executable which starts the Knowledgebase application in the current directory.